-- How much data in bits per second needs to flow? - Will the connection be synchronous or asynchronous? - Is flow-control needed to limit the rate of data flow? - How long do the wires or cables have to reach? - Is it desireable to carry power with the cables ? - Is hot-pluggable mode needed ? - Is the interconnection topology fixed at design time or does the system need to adapt to various configurations? - Should we use an existing standard or design a new system ?
+- How much data in bits per second needs to flow? - Will the connection be synchronous or asynchronous? - Is flow-control needed to limit the rate of data flow? - How long do the wires or cables have to reach? - Is it desirable to carry power with the cables ? - Is hot-pluggable mode needed (plug in/out with power on) ? - Is the interconnection topology fixed at design time or does the system need to adapt to various configurations? - Should we use an existing standard or design a new system ?